 I am also on Goodreads: Goodreads - Daniel Ogilvie

-Should you wish to abuse to me formally, rather than just vilify me anonymously on my Facebook page, you can do so here: email@example.com This e-mail address can also be used if you wish to send me idolatory praise or if you are an uncommonly (or even vaguely) attractive female who wishes to make me an offer for a brief (I only do brief), lustful encounter.
+Should you wish to abuse to me formally, rather than just vilify me incognito on my Facebook page, you can do so here: firstname.lastname@example.org This e-mail address can also be used if you wish to send me idolatory praise.

 I have given a couple of interviews in the past: you can follow the links to them, below.